The most essential things to prepare before your baby arrives

 The best choice is you get a baby travel system which normally includes the car seat, baby pram, and baby pushchair.
-So you will not have to worry about the next stage of your baby traveling kit.

 This baby travel system was one of the essential things that I used a lot.
-Maybe because I was quite keen on taking my babies out for a walk.
+Maybe because I was quite keen on taking my baby out for a walk.
 So it was really worth every cent.

 17. Baby’s sleepsuits

 Obviously, you can buy whatever clothing items you like for your baby.
 However, I personally don’t see it important to get fancy baby clothing.
 Because for the first few months, you will only need simple clothing that you can put on and take off easily.
-As you may need to change your baby’s clothes quite a few times a day.
+As you may need to change your baby’s clothes quite a few times in a day.
 Nice and cute sleepsuits will be good enough.